International Programmes 2024/2025

 Language requirements

 Excellent English language skills are mandatory.
 Admission to the programme requires a minimum language proficiency level of C2 according to the Common European Framework of Reference for Languages (CEFR).
+As such, most internationally recognised tests that certify C2 are valid.
+Please consult the website for more details on language tests.
 Please note that we will consider you a native speaker if English is an official language in your country.
-For non-native speakers, skills can be proven by one of the following tests:

 German language skills are desirable (e.g. to facilitate everyday life), but these skills are not required.
 Hence, it is not necessary to submit a German language certificate like DaF or DSH.
 However, those students who wish to learn German while they are here can attend German language courses at different levels at the university's language centre.